 - Ghee/ Clarified Butter: ⅕ tablespoon (I prefer to use Homemade Ghee)

 - Vegetable refined Oil: for deep frying Poori

 - Wash and clean Black Chickpeas and soak Black Chickpeas overnight in plain water overnight (at least 8 hours).
 I use a big casserole for soaking the Chickpeas.

 - Chickpeas will increase in size to double after overnight soaking.

-- Take soaked Black Chickpeas along with 1 Tsp. of salt and 4 Cup of Water in a pressure cooker and start cooking with the weight on in high flame.
+- Take soaked Black Chickpeas along with 1 teaspoon of salt and 4 Cup of Water in a pressure cooker and start cooking with the weight on in high flame.
 After one whistle slower the flame and let it cooked for 20-25 minutes.

 - Switch the flame off and wait till the cooker release the pressure and then open the lid.

 - Strain Black Chickpeas from the water and reserve 1 cup of Black Chickpeas Stock for future use.